Starlink: International concerns

-In November 2024, SpaceX proposed a constellation of Starlink satellites around Mars, referred to as "Marslink".
-The proposed system would be capable of providing more than 4 Mbit/s of bandwidth between Earth and Mars as well as imaging services.

 Starting in July 2024, SpaceX began conducting tests on Starlink in cooperation with the Romanian Ministry of National Defense and National Authority for Communications Administration and Regulation (ANCOM).
 These tests aim at demonstrating that the Equivalent Power Flux Density (EPFD) limit can be safely increased, thus improving the speed and coverage area of Starlink, without affecting classic, geostationary satellites.
 The results of these tests will be used to help change a rule set by the International Telecommunication Union in the 1990s regarding the limits of non-geostationary satellites.

-Starlink was part of an investigation by USAID into sexual exploitation and abuse in Ukraine when USAID's Inspector General was fired by President Trump and all employees put on administrative leave.
+In February 2025, Starlink was part of an investigation by USAID into the agency's oversight of Starlink terminals provided to the Ukrainian government, when USAID's Inspector General was fired by President Trump and all employees put on administrative leave.
 The USAID website was scrubbed of all information related to the Starlink probe.

-In March 2025 the director of the United States Department of Commerce's rural broadband program resigned criticizing undue emphasis on Starlink from the Trump administration.
-Musk's involvement in politics has also been protested by a number of Starlink customers in the U.K. The Department of Government Efficiency (DOGE) installed a Starlink user terminal at the White House complex which raised conflict of interest concerns.
-In response the White House said that the terminal was donated by Starlink and approved by legal counsel and the United States Secret Service.
-After the Trump administration launched a series of tariffs, the State Department pushed countries to approve American satellite companies, including Starlink.
-Several countries such as India granted regulatory approval to Starlink, hoping that supporting a company owned by Musk would help negotiations to avoid tariffs.
+In March 2025, Musk's involvement in politics was protested by a number of Starlink customers in the U.K.

+In May 2025, after the Trump administration launched a series of tariffs, the State Department pushed countries to approve American satellite companies, including Starlink.